kevgo/text-runner/documentation/DEVELOPMENT.md

 # Developers Guide

-This guide is for all codebases in this mono-repo.
+This monorepo contains the code for Text-Runner and its standard library.

 ## Setup after cloning